top of page

 Sharing best-practices

-We encourage the production and dissemination of quality research, evidence and best practices on social and emotional learning, and aim to influence policy and decision-makers through coalition efforts and advocacy
+We support the production and dissemination of high-quality research, evidence, and best practices in social and emotional learning, and work to influence policy and decision-makers through coalitions and advocacy efforts.

 Registered UK charity 1195271